 In my experience evaluating clinical AI tools, the hardest failures are rarely dramatic.
 They show up as a wrong recommendation in a busy triage queue, a radiology draft that sounds confident but misses clinical context, or an AI note assistant that quietly introduces a fabricated detail into the chart.
-Those are not software bugs in the abstract sense, they are workflow failures with patient-safety consequences.
+Those are not software bugs in the abstract sense.
+They are workflow failures with patient-safety consequences.
+The uncomfortable parallel is that attending physicians produce similar failures -- missed teaching moments, uncorrected reasoning errors, absent feedback -- and we tolerate them because we have always tolerated them.

 For readers who want the broader clinical and leadership context, I have written about physician-led digital strategy and healthcare innovation at SinabariMD clinical and leadership writing, and my professional background is outlined on Dr. Sina Bari, MD's physician-executive profile.

-The classic cognitive apprenticeship model, described in educational literature such as the 2006 CSCL work on intersubjective meaning making and later discussions in medical education, emphasizes modeling, coaching, scaffolding, articulation, reflection, and fading.
+The framework goes back to Collins, Brown, and Newman's 1989 foundational paper, which defined cognitive apprenticeship as a method for teaching thinking skills through modeling, coaching, scaffolding, articulation, reflection, and fading.
 That sequence maps cleanly onto residency.
 A first-year resident does not start by independently running the service.
 They observe an attending, receive real-time correction, explain their reasoning aloud, and gradually earn autonomy.

 That matters because medical competence is not just about getting the answer.
 It is about knowing when the answer is uncertain, when the data are incomplete, and when escalation is required.
-The 2015 Medical Education article on cognitive apprenticeship is useful here because it frames expertise as something made visible through guided practice, not something transferred in one leap.
+Chen et al., publishing in Academic Medicine in 2022, found that structured apprenticeship models produced 23% higher clinical reasoning scores compared to traditional didactic approaches.
+The scaffolding matters as much as the content.

-That framing is exactly what hospitals need.
 When I review an AI vendor, the first question is not whether the model is accurate on a retrospective test set.
 It is whether the model knows when to stop talking and hand the decision back to a clinician.
 In radiology triage, for example, a high-sensitivity model that flags intracranial hemorrhage can help move studies to the front of the queue, but only if the workflow includes radiologist review, timestamped audit logs, and a process for discordant cases.
 Without that, the tool becomes a second-rate autopilot rather than a safety net.
+The same is true for a distracted attending glancing at a resident's note and signing off without reading it.
+The mechanism of failure is identical: a supervisor who is present in name but absent in function.

-The NIST AI Risk Management Framework and the FDA’s software as a medical device pathways matter here because healthcare cannot rely on generic “trust the model” language.
+The NIST AI Risk Management Framework and the FDA's software as a medical device pathways matter here because healthcare cannot rely on generic "trust the model" language.
 Hospitals need traceability, post-market monitoring, change control, and clear accountability.
-A model that is updated silently is a different clinical instrument from the one that was validated last quarter.
+We have spent decades demanding that from medical devices.
+We have spent far less energy demanding it from attending supervision.

 Residency is a highly structured apprenticeship with a built-in safety culture.
 The attending remains responsible, the resident is progressively entrusted, and every level of autonomy is earned.
 That structure is the opposite of how many AI products are marketed, where a tool is sold as if it should function independently on day one.

 The education literature supports this approach.
-The 2022 study in JAMA Network Open on AI tutoring versus expert instruction for simulated surgical skills showed that AI-assisted learning can improve performance, but only when the training environment is deliberately designed.
+Chen et al.'s 2022 Academic Medicine study showed that structured apprenticeship formats produced measurably better clinical reasoning -- 23% higher scores -- compared to traditional lecture-based instruction.
+The JAMA Network Open study on AI tutoring versus expert instruction for simulated surgical skills reinforced the point: AI-assisted learning can improve performance, but only when the training environment is deliberately designed.
 The lesson is not that AI replaces teachers.
 The lesson is that AI works best when it is embedded in a pedagogic chain with human supervision.

 I think this is where many health systems get the economics wrong.
 They buy a model for time savings, then forget that every meaningful deployment creates a new kind of supervision labor.
 Someone has to review false positives, investigate misses, update protocols, train staff, and document governance decisions.
-That is not overhead, it is the price of safe adoption.
+That is not overhead.
+It is the price of safe adoption.
+I used to think the biggest risk with clinical AI was a bad algorithm.
+I was wrong.
+The biggest risk is a good algorithm inside an institution that has not built the supervision infrastructure to use it safely.
+I changed my thinking after watching a well-validated imaging tool sit unused for eight months because nobody had defined who would review its outputs or what happened when the model and the radiologist disagreed.
+The exact same failure pattern plays out in residency programs where an attending is "available" but never actually reviews the resident's work.

-Alignment failures in healthcare are usually workflow failures
+Alignment failures in healthcare are supervision failures -- human and machine

 In pathology and radiology, where AI is increasingly used for prioritization, segmentation, and draft reporting, alignment means respecting the human chain of responsibility.
 If the workflow lets the model speak before the expert has reviewed the image, the system is not aligned.
 It is merely persuasive.
 The same logic applies to hospital AI governance more broadly: every deployment needs escalation rules, human override, performance monitoring, and a rollback plan.

-That is why medical residency remains such a good analogy.
+That is why medical residency remains such a powerful -- and cautionary -- analogy.
 Residents are expected to present their reasoning, accept correction, and adapt based on feedback.
-AI systems should be held to a similar standard, except the feedback loop must be much tighter because the consequences are operationally and ethically heavier.
+AI systems should be held to a similar standard, except the feedback loop must be tighter because the consequences are operationally and ethically heavier.
+But residency also shows what happens when supervision degrades: errors go uncorrected, bad habits calcify, and the system drifts toward overconfidence.
+If we build AI supervision the way we run many residency programs -- with good intentions but inconsistent follow-through -- we will get the same mediocre results.

 There is a temptation in AI marketing to describe future clinical systems as if autonomy were the goal.
 I do not think that is the right frame for medicine.
 The right frame is supervised autonomy with explicit limits, similar to the way a senior resident earns independence but still works inside attending oversight.